+Our procedures included:

-Revenue recognition - bottled water and packaging (\$10,651,583) Refer to Notes 3(I) and 6 of the financial statements The key audit matter How our audit addressed the matter Revenue recognition has been assessed as a key audit matter due to the significance of revenue to the Company's results as well as the various revenue contracts increasing the audit effort required to evaluate revenue is recognised in accordance with the accounting standards.
-Our procedures included: We tested key controls in the revenue recognition process such as management review and approval of the dispatch of finished goods and customer signed acknowledgement of delivery.
-We evaluated the appropriateness of the Company's revenue recognition policies against the requirements of IFRS 15 Revenue from contracts with customers.
-We assessed a sample of revenue transactions recorded by the Company before and after balance date.
-For each sample selected we: checked the amount of revenue recorded by the Company to the amount of the sales invoice to the customer. checked the date the revenue was recognised to the customer contract, assessing the date at which control of the finished good was delivered to the customer. for export sales, checked the date the revenue was recognised to the finished goods was transferred to the customer, assessing the date at which control of the finished goods transferred to the customer, assessing the date at which control of the finished good was transferred to the customer, assessing the date at which control of the finished good was transferred to the customer, assessing the date at which control of the finished good was transferred to the customer, assessing the date at which control of the finished good was transferred to the customer for shipping and the transfer of risk.
+- We tested key controls in the revenue recognition process such as management review and approval of the dispatch of finished goods and customer signed acknowledgement of delivery. - We evaluated the appropriateness of the Company's revenue recognition policies against the requirements of IFRS 15 Revenue from contracts with customers. - We assessed a sample of revenue transactions recorded by the Company before and after balance date.
+For each sample selected we: - checked the amount of revenue recorded by the Company to the amount of the sales invoice to the customer. - checked the date the revenue was recognised to the customer contract, assessing the date at which control of the finished good was delivered to the customer. - for export sales, checked the date the revenue was recognised to the customer contract, assessing the date at which control of the finished goods transferred to the customer, assessing the date at which control of the finished good was transferred considering the incoterm for shipping and the transfer of risk.